Context

 Features are context specific;

-Unless explicitly created on a custom context, features will be created on the shared
+Unless explicitly created on a custom context, features will be created on the default

 context.